United States Federal Online Sports Betting Legislation

 Do DFS sites offer sports betting?

 Yes, both FanDuel and DraftKings have online sportsbooks up and running in New Jersey, Pennsylvania, Indiana and West Virginia.

-Boston based DraftKings, who is partnered with Resorts for its online sportsbook in New Jersey, recently announced plans to open offices in New York, California and Las Vegas.
+Boston based DraftKings, who is partnered with Resorts for its online sportsbook in NJ, recently announced plans to open offices in New York, California and Las Vegas.
 Needless to say, it’s clear DraftKings has its eyes on a country-wide sports betting expansion.